Tomboy with a Girly Streak

 - In Macross / Robotech, Misa Hayase / Lisa Hayes.
 The tough - as - nails second - in - command of the Macross is dreaded by most of the air wing, but off-duty she enjoys wearing dresses and doing domestic chores.
 She is very insecure when it comes to romance.

-- In Ouran High School Host Club Haruhi is a tomboy that dresses like a boy and doesn't care if people mistake her for a boy.
+- In Ouran High School Host Club Haruhi is a tomboy who dresses as she pleases and doesn't care if people mistake her for a boy.
 She's perfectly happy wearing the Ouran boy's uniform if that's what it takes to belong to the club.
 She's also blunt, pragmatic, and resolutely practical.
 On the girly side her hobbies include cooking and sewing and doesn't mind dressing up in feminine clothes when the situation requires it.

 - Alice from Pandora Hearts acts like this.
 She is tough and wild, eats meat and can beat up her manservant, Oz, because she is the chain B-rabbit, but despite her tomboyish demeanor, she does not mind wearing elaborate dresses much.

 - Misty is a tomboyish girl with a temper to match, and is the Trope Codifier for Shorttank.
 However, she occasionally displays fondness for romantic scenarios, and if she spots one she will cheerfully and heartily gush over it to the disgust of Ash and Brock.
 There's also the rare occasion where she lets her hair down or dresses in something more womanly, usually for the beach or a festival.
 Whenever that occurs, Ash is always very confused.

 - Similarly, Iris of the later seasons is an athletic Wild Child who loves cute things and who reveals in one episode that she likes dancing in a ridiculously cute way.